shongscience/PySpark-the-Universe/README.md

 ### Graph Statistics of Multiverse Simulations

-We have 18 millions galaxies for each multiverse.
+We have roughly 7 millions FoF halos for each multiverse, plus 0.3 billion sample for the standard universe.